Māori protest movement: The Treaty of Waitangi

 The Treaty of Waitangi has always been a major focus of Māori protest.
 It is often used to argue for particular aims, such as return of unjustly taken land, and the promotion of the Māori language.

 The Treaty to the mid 20th century

 The Treaty of Waitangi was an agreement, made in 1840, between the British Crown and various Māori chiefs.
-Differences between the Māori and English language versions of the Treaty gave the British the right to establish a governor in New Zealand, stated the rights of the chiefs to ownership of their lands and other properties, and gave Māori the rights of British citizens.
+There were differences between the Māori and English language versions of the Treaty.

 Campaign for ratification

 From about the mid nineteenth century, Māori campaigned for proper recognition of the Treaty, generally asking that it be ratified or otherwise made a part of New Zealand law.
 In the 1960s and the 1970s, Māori activists continued this campaign, sometimes making it a focus of their Waitangi Day protests.
 In 1975 the Treaty was given some recognition with the Treaty of Waitangi Act.
 This established the Waitangi Tribunal, which was given the task to investigating contemporary breaches of the Treaty.
 However, since it was not able to investigate historical breaches, was underfunded, and generally unsympathetic to claimants, most Māori were disappointed by the Tribunal.